aslihanuysall/recommendation_engine/README.md

 -Before using this repository, required packages needs to be installed;
 -Easiest way to install packagess into a python virtual environment;
--python -m pip install -r requirements.txt
+-python -m pip install -r recommendation-engine-env.txt

 There are different strategies for suggesting related products: